 - The belief that nature is sacred, as found in beliefs in Gaia and Paganism.

-- A belief in the idea that individuals have a ‘deeper’ inner potential to be realized – with the help of various psycho-therapeutic interventions.
+- Believing that individuals have a ‘deeper’ inner potential to be realized – with the help of various psycho-therapeutic interventions.

 - A belief in mysticism, clairvoyance and the psychic power of certain individuals.

-- A belief in fate which might be uncovered through practices such as the tarot or astrology.
+- Believing in fate which might be uncovered through practices such as the tarot or astrology.

 - A belief in extra-terrestrials, and ‘cosmos’ religions.